utk-cs340-fall22/students/jhulen.md

 ### Background
 I am from Knoxville, and I used to be a surgical tech at UTKMC.
 I have an awesome 5 year old named Max and two very cute cats named Cholula and Valentina.
 ### Interests
-I enjoy sewing, thrifting vintage clothes, playing bass, and being outdoors.Here is a link to a vintage shop in Knoxville where I recently found a cute [skirt] to alter.(https://www.facebook.com/retrospectvintagestore/)
+I enjoy sewing, thrifting vintage clothes, playing bass, and being outdoors.Here is a link to a vintage shop in Knoxville where I recently found a cute [skirt](https://www.facebook.com/retrospectvintagestore/)